Wilbur Glenn Voliva

 Wilbur Glenn Voliva (March 10, 1870 - October 11, 1942) was an American cult leader and Flat Earth theorist who controlled the town of Zion, Illinois, during the early 20th century.

 Early life and education

 Voliva was born on a farm in Indiana on March 10, 1870.
-In 1889, he entered Union Christian College, Merom Indiana; he graduated five years later and became a minister.
-In 1898 he was drawn to the teachings of John Alexander Dowie and eventually joined his congregation, becoming an elder of the Christian Catholic Church of Zion, Illinois.
-In 1901 he emigrated to Australia to become overseer-in-charge of the Australian branch.
+In 1897, he graduated from Hiram College in Ohio with a degree in divinity, and became a minister in Washington Court House.
+In late 1898 he had considered abandoning his ministry in favor of a legal career, but was handed a copy of Leaves of Healing, a periodical ran by faith healer John Alexander Dowie and became drawn to his teachings.
+The next year, Voliva left his church in Ohio and traveled to Chicago to join his congregation, becoming an elder of the Christian Catholic Church in April 1899 and being made head of the North Side branch of the church.
+After engaging in proselytizing work for the church in Chicago and Cincinnati, in 1901 he emigrated to Australia to become overseer-in-charge of the Christian Catholic Church's Australian branch.